 Some of the expenses included under one-time expenses may be disputed by the potential buyer on the basis of whether they are one-time expenses or they will recur in the future.
 For example, license fees that are included as one-time expenses may need to be paid again in the future.

 The same applies to web design fees since the new buyer will need to redesign the website after a few years to update it to the latest technologies.
 The buyer and the seller will need to agree on the appropriate items to be recorded as one-time expenses.

 #2 Replacement owner’s benefits

 Another item where the buyer and the seller may disagree is the replacement owner’s benefit.
-A business may have more than one owner, and it means that the value of the seller’s discretionary earnings may be overstated or understated.
+A business may have more than one owner, and this means that the value of the seller’s discretionary earnings may be overstated or understated.
 If a business has more than one owner earning an income from the business, only one owner’s benefit can be added back to the earnings for valuation purposes.

 The other owner’s benefits should be adjusted to represent current market rates that are equal to what the new owner will pay a full-time employee to perform that function.
-The point of disagreement may be where the owner’s benefit represent reasonable value for the amount of work performed.
+The point of disagreement may be where the owner’s benefit represents reasonable value for the amount of work performed.

 Similarities between Seller’s Discretionary Earnings and EBITDA

 Both Seller’s Discretionary Earnings and Earnings before Interest, Taxes, Depreciation, and Amortization (EBITDA) attempt to calculate standardized earnings by excluding certain items that are variable from one business to another.
 For example, both metrics exclude interest expense on debt since each company has different debt levels, and including the expense may bring big variances in reported earnings.

 Seller’s discretionary earnings are used when valuing smaller companies while the EBITDA metric is used when valuing large companies.